If you’ve ever experienced a side stitch while running, you’re not alone.

 Focus on doing back strengthening exercises to keep your posture in check and inadvertently also help your running form.

-How to Treat Side Stitches for Runners
+How to Get Rid of Side Stitches (3-Step Treatment)

 If you’re in the middle of a side stitch while running, none of the above knowledge is useful.
 You just want to know how to make it go away!